NII-cloud-operation/CoursewareHub-LC_idp-proxy/README.md

 $ cd GIT_CLONE_DIR/idp-proxy
 $ ./build-idp-proxy CERT_DIR
 ```
-* Specify the path of the directory where the server certifcates and the private key are placed by 'CERT_DIR'.
+* Specify the path of the directory where the server certifcates and the private key are placed by 'CERT_DIR'.

 ## Run IdP-Proxy
 Run IdP-Proxy container using 'idp-proxy:latest' image.